CodeTypo/VacationManager/README.md

 # VacationManager

-A simple Java Enterprise Edition app utilising Tomcat servlets to deliver a suitable system for employee vacation management.
+A simple Java Enterprise Edition app utilising Tomcat servlets and a connected MYSQL database to deliver a suitable system for employee vacation management.

 # Login screen